 LMERs were used to evaluate the effect of sex and preflight body mass on response variables associated with flight performance of the three most abundant species (A. hyperici, A. laticornis and A. olivicolor).
 Every response variable was log-transformed to improve the models, and Q-Q plots were used to review them.
 Since data from all three years were analysed together, the year of experiment (i.e., 2020, 2021, 2022) was included as a random effect.
 For each response variable, the null model was compared to the model with preflight mass and sex as explanatory variables, based on their respective AICc (Akaike Information Criterion scores) with a correction for small sample sizes.

+When it was needed to compare data from the first eight-hour trial with the subsequent four-hour trials, we truncated the former one to four hours.
+This resulted in only limited data discarded, as on average 83 % of total distance of eight-hour trials is flown during the first four hours.
+Unusual trial frequency data was discarded from analyses.